Interactive Pipelines#

 <class 'holoviews.core.layout.Layout'>

 You can use the box selection tool to see how selections compare between these plots.
-However, you will note that the widgets are no longer displayed.
-To address this, we can display the widgets separately using a different terminating method, namely .widgets():
+However, you will note that the separate widgets are not automatically displayed for terminated expressions like this.
+To address this, we can obtain the widgets from the panel ReactiveExpr

 Conclusion#